A loss of the sense of smell, or an impairment, is known as hyposmia, olfactory deficit or olfactory dysfunction.

 Treatment and management

-There is currently no medication to help regain any loss in the sense of smell in Parkinson’s, although one study2 in people who had received deep brain stimulation showed a slight improvement.
-Researchers think that the small improvement is probably because the stimulation affects the cognitive processing of information to do with smell.
+There is currently no medication to help regain any loss in the sense of smell in Parkinson’s, although one study3 in people who had received deep brain stimulation showed a slight improvement.
+Researchers think that the small improvement is probably because the stimulation affects the cognitive processing of information relating to with smell.

 Researchers are keen to establish whether or not a smell test is a reliable indicator for identifying individuals with pre-motor Parkinson’s, that is, who currently show no signs of Parkinson’s but will go on to develop the condition.
 In the same way that detecting heart disease can help to prevent heart attacks, it is hoped that knowing there is a high risk of Parkinson’s developing will allow time for preventative, neuroprotective action to be taken before it is too late.